apache/tvm/docs/langref/relay/expressions.rst

 Variables
 ~~~~~~~~~

-Both global variables, and local variables are valid expressions, one may use them
+Both global variables and local variables are valid expressions; one may use them
 anywhere an expression may appear.

-For example the below fragment of code is a valid expression.
+For example, the below fragment of code is a valid expression.

 .. code-block:: python
     %ret = @global(op_name, %local)